How to Run a Multi-Vendor Store: 6 Aspects of Multi Marketplace Management

 Things aren’t too complicated if we talk about a marketplace that sells downloadable or digital goods like Shutterstock or ThemeForest.
 Customers can buy products, pay for them and get instant access to download their products.

 However, if we talk about a marketplace that sells physical goods that need to be physically delivered, things get quite messy.
 The problem is: each customer may have bought multiple products from multiple vendors.
 However, you, on the other hand, receive one collective order and a single cumulative amount as payment.

-Managing payments is another major aspect of multi vendor management that we’ll discuss in a while.
+Managing payments is another major aspect of multi marketplace management that we’ll discuss in a while.